Maddie Mercado: Carolina Ascent (loan)

 Mercado made her first appearance and scored her first goal for the Carolina Ascent in the club's season-opening draw with Fort Lauderdale United FC on August 30, 2025.
 Her strike, which found the back of the net 43 seconds into the match, became the fastest goal scored in USL Super League history.
 In her second club match, Mercado made an impact at the opposite end of the game, dribbling 40 yards before scoring the stoppage-time equalizer in a 2–2 draw with the Tampa Bay Sun.
 She went on to score again against expansion team Sporting Club Jacksonville on September 13, setting a streak of 3 goals scored in her first 3 matches with Carolina.
 Mercado's quick start at the Ascent earned her a spot on the Super League's September Team of the Month bench.
 She was recalled from her loan on October 8, 2025, after starting six matches and scoring four goals for Carolina.

 Return to Seattle

 Upon returning to the Reign, Mercado started 2 out of Seattle's 3 remaining 2025 regular season matches.
 She also started in the Reign's first-round playoff match against the Orlando Pride on November 7.
 During the match, Mercado had multiple chances to score, but neither she nor any of her teammates were able to penetrate through the Pride defense as Orlando won, 2–0.

+Mercado had a breakout season in 2026.
+At the start of the year, she was shifted to a role higher up the field by head coach Laura Harvey.
+In March 2026, she scored in back-to-back matches, first a header against the Kansas City Current on March 25, and then a low shot against Racing Louisville FC three days later.
+From July to September, she recorded a ten-match period in which she recorded at least one goal contribution in seven of the games.
+On September 8, Mercado exercised her player contract option to keep her in Seattle through 2027.